 The more brown water seen in the aerial image comes from the Ottawa River while the blue green water is from the Saint-Lawrence River.

 Dowker Island history

 Dowker Island was granted to the governor of Montreal, François-Marie Perrot by Nouvelle-Frances intendant Jean Talon in 1672, along with Île Perrot.
 It was then known as Île Sainte-Genevieve.
 Although near the towns of Baie-d'Urfé and Beaconsfield, it is administratively part of the municipality of Notre Dame de-lÎle-Perrot.
-Dowker Island is maked in some older maps as "Lynch Island".
+Dowker Island is marked in some older maps as "Lynch Island".

 Dowker Island is today (2019) an uninhabited island.
-Leslie Rose Dowker bought the island in 1887, he built himself the stone house on the north east side of the island and he lived there until his death in 1945.
+Leslie Rose Dowker bought the island in 1887, he built himself the stone house on the north east side of the island and he lived there until his death in 1945 (20 Feb.
+1945).
 Leslie would go to his island house on the weekends, both in summer and in winter.
 Leslie.
 R. Dowker had a right of way from Lakeshore Drive in Baie-d'Urfé via the lot between 20100 Lakeshore and 20094 Lakeshore (opposite Apple Hill road).
 In early winter or in spring time he would pull a light weight boat behind him in case the ice was too thin and gave way.
-He loved his island and he spend most weekends there.
+He loved his island and he spent most weekends there.
 He would give big parties on the island.

 Leslie Rose Dowker was the brother of Baie-D'Urfé's first Mayor, Vivian de Vere Dowker.

 Leslie Dowker's house was damaged by a fire in 1960.
 It was repaired and renovated a few years later.

 There was as well a barn and storage building with stone fundations towards the west (about 100m from the house).
 On the east side he had by the boat dock a small square stone sched.